 - VERSATILITY: Ideal for firearms, archery, airgun and paintball rifles

-- RELIABLE: Wide sun screens for increase readability in full sun and a large LCD display for easy readability
+- RELIABLE: Wide sun screens for increase readability in full sun and a large LCD display for easy readabilit

-Last update on 2019-11-28 / Affiliate links / Images from Amazon Product Advertising APIThe Caldwell Ballistic was designed expressly for different types of shooters.
+Last update on 2024-03-01 / Affiliate links (#ad) / Images from Amazon Product Advertising APIThe Caldwell Ballistic was designed expressly for different types of shooters.
 Its biggest attraction is the pinpoint velocity reading of 5 to 9,999 fps.

 The Caldwell Ballistic is calibrated during the design process.
 Accuracy is up to .25% so it’s dependable.